Jorgeromeu/rayo/README.md

 # Usage

-Rayo is (currenty) a command line tool.
+`rayo` is (currenty) a command line tool.
 The available flags and options are:

 ```
 USAGE: